-Trainers, faculty, professoinal development providers and instructors are all adult educators.
+Trainers, faculty, professional development providers and instructors are all adult educators.
 Adult educators may provide learning opportunities for college credits, contact hours or continuing education units (CEUs).

 Research has shown that the application of what is learned in a training session is supported when participants are self-directed learners, content is grounded in their experience and sessions allow participants to learn new information, apply it, reflect on using it and then gain feedback to further inform practice.
 One-hour workshop formats are not able to provide the depth needed to support adult learners making the critical connection between what is learned and application in the early care and education setting.

 In 2008, the NC Institute for Child Development Professionals (Institute) implemented an individual certification for early educators working directly with or on the behalf of children ages birth to twelve.
 Early Educator Certification (EEC) is an educational assessment based on a standardized scale of levels, based on formal education benchmarks.
 EEC requires that certified early educators earn continuing education units (CEUs), college credits or a combination of credits to remain certified for a period of three or five years.
 The validity period is based on the individual’s education level.
-As of May 2012, over 22,000 early educators hold a current certification.
+As of May 2015, more than 13,000 early educators hold a current certification.
 Hundreds of certified early educators also hold speciality endorsements.

 To support the advancement of the state’s early childhood professional development system to be inclusive of in-depth trainings that are structured to impact practice, North Carolina’s early childhood partners have worked together to lay the foundation for a professional development system inclusive of CEUs.